-The fun part of winter is over, the weather is bleak, and our bank accounts are empty—for us, February can feel like a weeks-long hangover.
-According to Psychology Today, this funk isn't all in our heads: An estimated 10 million Americans are affected by seasonal affective disorder.
-Add the pressure of sticking to your high-stakes January resolutions, and the fact that we're still recovering from a notoriously rocky year, and it's no wonder this February funk feels contagious.
-To explore why this time of year feels extra tough—and what we can do about it—we connected with clinical therapist and grief specialist Ginger Poag.
+The fun part of winter is over, the weather is bleak, and our bank accounts are empty—for us, January can feel like a month-long hangover.
+According to Psychology Today, this funk isn't all in our heads: An estimated 10 million Americans are affected by the seasonal affective disorder.
+Add the pressure of sticking to your high-stakes resolutions, and the fact that we're still recovering from a notoriously rocky year, and it's no wonder this funk feels contagious.
+To explore why this time of year feels extra tough—and what we can do about it—we connected with a clinical therapist and grief specialist Ginger Poag.

 Now that we better understand the February blues, how can we combat them?
 Scroll down for Poag's top tips on fighting seasonal depression.

 Sometimes relaxation can be as simple as a spritz.
 Aromatherapy has been used for millennia to naturally unwind, restore, and heal.
 A cornucopia of different natural scents means there's an oil for everything.
 Lavender, for example, is popular for its ability to melt tension; meanwhile, spicy peppermint kick-starts energy and improves brain functioning.
-To experience your scent of choice without overpowering your space, try InnoGear's diffuser.
-With a whisper-quiet motor and softly colored lights, it's basically a tiny spa.
+Vitruvi's stone diffuser doubles as a sleek piece of home decor.

 Looking for another way to lighten up?
 Try making space in your home.
 "Clutter can have a negative effect on moods," notes Poag, who suggests streamlining your possessions to help relieve anxiety.
 Start somewhere small—your medicine cabinet, for example—to make your task feel manageable, and blast an upbeat playlist while you work.